Felipe8581/GamingTweaks/README.md

-# Fr33thy scams<br/>
+# Take care when paying "tweakers", Fr33thy scams for example:<br/>
 https://docs.google.com/document/d/1ZDFHUmM4ts3NpLM3jwv_pcPQbPtivDNBc9__J7FqEn4/edit#<br/>
 I even defended him when everyone was shitting on him.
 Because I think if the support tech is trading time and effort for helping people it should be a respectable job.<br/>
-But he lies, he steals, he talk shit, and he will fuck you for money..<br/>
+But he lies, he steals, he talk shit, and he will fuck you for money.. and even usually burn hardwares<br/>

 # Feliperakz#8581 at discord [![GamingTweaks](https://img.shields.io/badge/support-me-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=53DKRDTP43ZAG&source=url)